Journal of Engineering, Project, and Production Management, 2015, 5(2), 71-81

 Citation: Potts, M., Awuzie, B., McDermott, P., and Stephenson, A. (2015).
 Engendering Change within a Water Infrastructure Client Organisation: A Participatory Action Research Approach.
 Journal of Engineering, Project, and Production Management, 5(2), 71-81.

-Copyright © EPPM-Association.
+Copyright © EPPM-Journal.
 All rights reserved.